recent updates & upcoming talks

 • Oct 21: A paper led by former student Kate Fitch, also w/ Molly Copeland, is now published at Social Networks.
 This paper echoes my own first publication in estimating romantic partner reporting agreement, also examining its predictors.

-• Oct 20: Miranda Lubbers & I have a new chapter on social network data collection in the 2nd edition of the Sage Handbook of SNA; here’s a preprint version.
+• Oct 20: Miranda Lubbers & I have a chapter on social network data collection in the 2nd edition of the Sage Handbook of SNA; here’s a preprint version.

-• Sep 18: Our recent paper (w/ Michał Bojanowski) on NBA trades is now published in Network Science.
+• Sep 18: Our paper (w/ Michał Bojanowski) on NBA trades is now published in Network Science.

 • Aug 14-16: I attended (& nominally helped co-organize) a workshop at Vermont addressing “Contagion: on Complex Social Systems.”